 - ETF units are traded at the exchange – Investors may buy/ sell Gold ETF units in the stock market.
-Just like any other , a number of units will either be credited or debited to your trading account.
+Like any other , many units will either be credited or debited to your trading account.

 Are there any benefits of investing in Gold ETF?

-Like all mutual funds, investing in Gold ETFs have some advantages to it.
-Here are few of them –
+Like all mutual funds, investing in Gold ETFs have some advantages.
+Here are a few of them –

-- No need to worry about safeguarding your investment: It goes without saying that gold ETFs are in digital format which are stored in one’s trading or Demat account.
-Investors needn’t worry about its security or safety as the product is not in the physical form.
+- There is no need to worry about safeguarding your investment: It goes without saying that gold ETFs are in digital format, which is stored in one’s trading or Demat account.
+Investors needn’t worry about its security or safety as the product is not in physical form.

 - You needn’t worry about the purity of gold: Gold ETFs invest in physical gold that has to meet internationally acceptable hallmarked gold standards and with minimum fineness (or purity) of 995 parts per 1000 (99.5%).
 Hence investors needn’t worry about the purity or quality of gold, unlike purchasing physical gold where your investment value may involve some risk.

-- Similarity in pricing: As gold ETFs are traded at the stock exchange, investors, irrespective of their geographical location may invest in these funds at prevailing trading prices.
+- The similarity in pricing: As gold ETFs are traded at the stock exchange, investors, irrespective of their geographical location, may invest in these funds at prevailing trading prices.
 On the other hand, when it comes to buying physical gold, prices may differ from vendor to vendor.